rkumar/zfm/README.md

 The "," key (lower case of "&lt;") is used to go up directory levels.
 There are many other shortcuts that allow for other usual operations to be done fast such as accessing favorite directories and files, and navigating deep structures quickly.

-Paging of long listings is done using Alt-n and Alt-p (earlier SPACEBAR, now SPACE selects).
-If you have dirs with lots of files containing spaces, you may want to change the ZFM_PAGE_KEY to some other key.
+Paging of long listings is done using Alt-n and Alt-p (now SPACE selects).

 The motivation of yet another file manager is to automate as many file-related operations as I can: browsing, operating on multiple files, today's files, filtering file lists.
 I also use ``z``, ``v``, ``vifm``, and various other great utilities.
+For example, i often run a locate command and then wish to further filter it, or sort on date and then open a file.
+Or use ack to search files and then open some.
+These use cases are easy with this utility.

+If I only wish to open a file for editing, it can be easier to type "m" (or whatever alias you use) and hit the shortcut, rather than type "vim <char><TAB>" etc etc especially if you set ZFM_DEFAULT_MODE to "HINT".

 A Quick Session
 ---------------